Skip to main content

 • nmdl

-NDMerge treats model-level changes as diffs, rather than the usual line-by-line change diffs.
-The merged result is reflected in the Next Design file.
-If there are conflicts, an error will occur and merging will not be possible.
+NDMerge handles model-level changes as differences, rather than the typical line-by-line text changes.
+The merged results are reflected in the Next Design file.
+Conflicts will result in an error and the merge will fail.

-• If there are no conflicts on the model between the current branch (own) and the specified other branch (other), you can merge field values, model additions/deletions, etc.
+• If there are no model conflicts between the current branch (own) and the specified other branch (other), you can merge field values, model additions, deletions, etc.

 • The model data for each branch is shown below.